ss3151/POS-tagger/README.md

 [comment]: <> (| `TOKENIZER_PATH`      | `data/external/nltk_data/tokenizers/punkt/slovene.pickle` | Optional.
 Path for loading a pickle for the NLTK `punkt` sentence tokenizer. |)

-From the project root.Setup the virtual environment.
+From the project root.
+Set up the virtual environment.
 ```
 pipenv shell
 ```